-In other words, I’m talking about developing your own writing genre.
-Create your own travel writing niche.
+In other words, I’m talking about developing your own writing genres and creating your own travel writing niches.

 This is by far the easiest way to get out of the generalist rut.

-Travel writers who develop their own specialty niche become the master of that topic.
+Travel writers who develop their own specialty niches become the master of those topics.
 And in my experience, writers who master their topics get published more often.

 A glance at my professional writing website (www.roy-stevenson.com) will show you that I write in several specialty writing genres.